MASILab/registration_tutorial/src/thorax/non_rigid/corrField/readme.md

 ## Issues with deedsBCV Pipeline

-The major difficulty for the deeds pipeline deeds is how to handle the problem of scan specified irregular valid regions.
+The major difficulty for the deeds pipeline is how to handle the problem of scan specified irregular valid regions.
 NaN voxels, voxels without meaningful intensity, are introduced to the field-of-view after affine registration.
 These voxels must be excluded before feeding the scans into the registration engine.
 The solution was to find a small lung segmentation based ROI region that can include most interested intensity information for later analysis,